chrisj42/webcheckers/docs/DesignDoc.md

 ### Unit Testing and Code Coverage

 Unit tests have not been fully implemented for every class and scenario, but we do have a good number of them.
-Unfortuantely, this has caused our code coverage to also be extremely low.
+Unfortuantely, this has caused our code coverage to be extremely low.
 We expect this to improve as we continue to create new tests.